cloudmesh/classes/docs/source/overview.rst

 you and it may only be used initially.

-Getting Access and Systems Support
+Systems Usage
 ----------------------------------------------------------------------

-For some projects you will need access to a cloud.
-We recommend you evaluate which cloud would be most appropriate for your project.
-This
-includes:
+Projects can be executed on Your local computer, a cloud or other resources you may have access to.
+This may include:

 * chameleoncloud.org
 * furturesystems.org